 On March 13, 2023, the Company received a Field Examination Notification Letter for Overpayment of SPT Period Domestic VAT for the period January to April, July, September and November to December 2020.
-As of the issuance date of these financial statements, the tax audit process is still ongoing.
+On June 20, 2023, the Company received an Audit Notification Letter to test compliance with tax obligations on Corporate Income Tax, VAT and Withholding Income Tax for the 2020 Tax Year.
+As of the issuance date of these financial statements, the audit process for all types of taxes is still ongoing.